Measurement events relative to temporal quantum reference frames: Review of the and approaches

+which can be interpreted as follows.
 The system first evolves freely according to $\hat H_S$.
-The ancilla is assumed to start in a "ready" state $\ket{r}_A$ and evolve trivially until the measurement interaction, which occurs when the clock shows time $\tau$, resulting in the application of the unitary $\mathrm{exp}(-i \hat H_{SA})$.
+The ancilla is assumed to start in a ``ready'' state $\ket{r}_A$ and evolve trivially until the measurement interaction, which occurs when the clock shows time $\tau$, resulting in the application of the unitary $\mathrm{exp}(-i \hat H_{SA})$.
 Afterwards, the system evolves freely again.
 By adding more measurement interactions with additional memories to the Hamiltonian we can model multi-time measurements.

 The probability that the measurement outcome $a$ has been written into the memory of the measurement apparatus at time $t$ is given by